StarSheriff2/expert-class/README.md

 ## About
 Expert Class API is the backend for a ***fully responsive*** web app that I built with a team of 4 members.
 The front end of the app is handled separately by another app.
 The [repo for the front-end is here](https://github.com/StarSheriff2/expert-class-frontend).
 The API documentation of this project was generated with the <strong>'rswag'</strong> gem.
-We built request and integration tests.
+We built request and integration tests, achieving a 95% coverage.
 We use cross-site session cookies to handle user authentication.
 We use PostgreSQL as the database and Cloudinary to store all images in the cloud.

 ### API Documentation
 We used Rswag to generate all the API documentation directly from our tests.
 You will find all the endpoints necessary to use our API here: